AAS Australasian Arachnological Society

 • 2002: Ph.D., University of Melbourne, Australia.
 Thesis: Taxonomy, Life History Characteristics, and Ecology of Riparian Wolf Spiders (Araneae, Lycosidae) in the Victorian Alps, South-eastern Australia

-• 1995: Master of Science, Philipps-University Marburg, Germany, majoring in Nature Conservation, Taxonomy and Systematics, Animal Ecology, Computer Science.
+• 1995: M.Sci., Philipps-University Marburg, Germany, majoring in Nature Conservation, Taxonomy and Systematics, Animal Ecology, Computer Science.
 Thesis: Population Ecology and Dispersal Dynamics of Arctosa cinerea (Araneae, Lycosidae) in a Braided Section of an Alpine River.

-• Graduate Diploma in Process Engineering, University of Cooperative Education Mannheim, Germany.
+• 1988: B.Sc.
+(Process Engineering), University of Cooperative Education Mannheim, Germany.
 Thesis: Production of Steam using Hot Process Gas through the Installation of Heat Exchangers in the Cyanid Plant, BASF Ludwigshafen

 Employment History